agenda/agenda/README.md

 var agenda = new Agenda({db: { address: 'localhost:27017/agenda-test', collection: 'agendaJobs' }});
 ```

-### mongo(mongoSkinInstance)
+### mongo(mongoClientInstance)

-Use an existing mongoskin instance.
+Use an existing mongodb-native MongoClient instance.
 This can help consolidate connections to a
 database.
 You can instead use `.database` to have agenda handle connecting for
 you.